How Joe Jackson Looked Back on His Generation With ‘Blaze of Glory’

 Joe Jackson's success in the late '70 and early '80s allowed him to indulge his need to explore different forms of music, including classical composing and soundtrack work.
 When he finally returned to pop at the end of the decade, his new songs reflected that growing ambition.

-Blaze of Glory, released in April of 1989, was Jackson’s most radio-friendly collection since 1986′s Big World.
-Although given that that album was a triple-LP suite of songs inspired by post-WWII politics, recorded in front of an audience he’d ordered to be silent, “radio-friendly” didn’t necessarily mean Jackson was fooling around with dance beats.
+Blaze of Glory, released on April 19, 1989, was Jackson's most radio-friendly collection since 1986's Big World.
+Although given that that album was a triple-LP suite of songs inspired by post-WWII politics, recorded in front of an audience he'd ordered to be silent, "radio-friendly" didn't necessarily mean Jackson was fooling around with dance beats.

 Unfortunately, Jackson's audience had shrunk a bit in the years since he'd broken the Billboard Top Five with 1982's Night and Day.
 Partly due to his willingness to test fans' patience with releases like 1987's classically tinged Will Power and partly due to changing trends at rock radio, Blaze of Glory arrived too late to capitalize on the string of Top 40 hits he'd scored earlier in the decade; although lead single "Nineteen Forever" enjoyed a decent run on the Alternative Rock chart, the album stalled at No. 61 in the States.